Thailand Liveaboard Cruises

 Or simply send for your liveaboard trip options ...

-You might find it useful to use our quick search feature (located in the top right corner of this page) to find a diving safari departure date that suits your travel plans.
+You might find it useful to use our quick search feature (located in the top right corner of this page) to find a Thailand diving safari departure date that suits your travel plans.
 Or use our boat departure calendar on our Dive The World Liveaboards website to help you plan your trip.

 Scuba clubs and groups will want to review our Dive Groups section for a summary of the best liveaboard deals available in Thailand.

 Diving Charter Destinations

-Why not join one of our 4 night dive cruises to the Similan Islands?
+Why not join one of our 4 night cruises to the Similan Islands?
 Diving an awesome array of reef formations and underwater landscapes, cruising amongst tropical islands with stunning white beaches, it's not hard to see why Similan liveaboard trips are among the most popular diving adventures in the world.
 The area is a protected national park and is covered by a variety of boats catering to all price budgets from deluxe to backpacker standard.

 Excited expectations of diving with manta rays at Koh Bon and chance encounters with whale sharks at Richelieu Rock and Koh Tachai, provide a dramatic complement to Similan diving safaris and irresistible incentives to most first-timers.
 Some boats also visit the more remote Surin Islands.

 If you're short of time then our southern Thailand liveaboard trips may be just what you are looking for.
 Deep wall diving at Hin Daeng and Hin Muang offer opportunities to see reef sharks as well as more mantas and whale sharks.
 These short tours (usually 2 or 3 nights) are less crowded and also take in some interesting caverns and the beautiful Phi Phi Islands.
 During low season, trips are available to the best dive sites of Phuket and Koh Phi Phi, where conditions still allow for some exciting and not-too-strenuous diving.